Ex-columnist Kristof ineligible to run for Oregon governor

 “For 20 years living, working, raising his kids, holding a driver’s license, filing taxes and voting as a New York resident until a year ago just doesn’t pass the smell test,” she added.

-Kristof said on Twitter that he plans to appeal, saying: “A failing political establishment in Oregon has chosen to protect itself, rather than give voters a choice.”
+Kristof fired back, vowing to appeal the decision and tweeting: “A failing political establishment in Oregon has chosen to protect itself, rather than give voters a choice.”

+“I come from outside the political establishment and I don’t owe insiders anything,” he later told a news conference.
+“They view my campaign as a threat and so, instead of working to end homelessness, they’re working to end my candidacy.”

-For years, Kristof, a two-time Pulitzer Prize winner, was a globe-trotting foreign correspondent and columnist.
-Kristof’s announcement that he would run for Oregon governor as a Democrat generated a lot of interest and he raised more than $1 million in less than a month.
+For years, the two-time Pulitzer Prize winner was a globe-trotting foreign correspondent and columnist.
+Kristof’s attempt to run as a Democrat for governor generated a lot of interest and he raised more than $1 million in less than a month.

 Questions about Kristof’s residency had dogged him even before he announced his candidacy in October, the same month that The New York Times announced he had resigned.
 According to Oregon law, a candidate for governor must have been a resident of this state for at least three years before an election.

-His lawyers said he has paid taxes on the properties since they were purchased and that he filed Oregon income tax returns for 2019 and 2020.
+His lawyers said he has paid taxes on the properties and that he filed Oregon income tax returns for 2019 and 2020.

-Oregon Elections Director Deborah Scroggin and Compliance Specialist Lydia Plukchi told Kristof in a letter Thursday that they rejected his filing for governor because he did not meet the constitutional requirements to be a candidate.
+Oregon Elections Director Deborah Scroggin and Compliance Specialist Lydia Plukchi told Kristof in a letter Thursday that they rejected his filing for governor because he didn’t meet the constitutional requirements to be a candidate.

 “You suggest that we should apply a different standard, but we decline to change the way we evaluate residency,” they wrote, without elaborating.